mrrbrilliant/rithy.org/content/posts/think-important.md

 Thank you for reading.
 I do hope you find your work as important as we with ours.
 If more people think their work is important, the world could be more hopeful, cheerful, joyful, and tasty.

 Have a good weekend.

+I write often on many topic on my [telegram channel](t.me/rithythul).
+You can also follow me there.